 The openHMC top module instantiates and connects all logical sub-modules and does not contain any logic itself.
-It provides the AXI-4, Transceiver and Register File interfaces.
-Figure 2.1 shows a more detailed view of the opeHMC controller top level including the two clock domains and main interface signals.
+It provides the AXI-4 , Transceiver and Register File interfaces.
+Figure 2.1 shows a more detailed view of the opeHMC controller top level including the two possible clock domains and main interface signals.
 For a full interface specification refer to Chapter 3.
-The host controller is often also referred to as 'Requester' and the data flow from host to HMC is called downstream traffic, or transmit direction (TX).
+The host controller is also referred to as 'Requester' and the data flow from host to HMC is called downstream traffic, or transmit direction (TX).
 The requester issues request packets and receives responses.
 On the other hand, the HMC is the 'Responder' and any traffic flowing in host direction is called upstream traffic, or receive direction (RX).
 The responder receives and processes requests, and returns responses if desired by the request type.
 In the following, all sub-modules are described in the order they are logically passed by a request/response transaction.

-2.2 Asynchronous RX and TX FIFOs (openhmc_async_fifo.v)
+2.2 Transmit and Receive FIFOs

-The asynchronous FIFOs connect the user logic in the clk_user clock domain to the openHMC controller in the clk_hmc clock domain.
+The transmit and receive FIFOs connect the user logic in the clk_user clock domain to the openHMC controller in the clk_hmc clock domain.
 Both FIFOs appear as an AXI-4 Stream Protocol Interface to the user.
 The full interface specification can be found in Chapter 3.
+The FIFOs can be either configured as synchronous or asynchronous and an additional define XILINX will instantiate Xilinx FPGA specific SRL FIFOs instead of register-based ones.